dromara/sureness/docs/default-datasource.md

 ```
 ## -- sureness.yml txt dataSource-- ##

-# load api resource which need be protected.
+# load api resource which need be protected, config role who can access these resource.
+# resources that are not configured are also authenticated and protected by default, but not authorized
 # eg: /api/v2/host===post===[role2,role3,role4] means /api/v2/host===post is be role2,role3,role4 supported access
 # eg: /api/v1/getSource3===get===[] means /api/v1/getSource3===get is be all role or no role supported access
 resourceRole: